asbass/cicd/README.md

 Trivy is integrated into the Jenkins Pipeline to improve deployment security.

-Features:
+Features

 - Scan Docker Images
-- Detect HIGH Vulnerabilities
+- Detect HIGH vulnerabilities
-- Detect CRITICAL Vulnerabilities
+- Detect CRITICAL vulnerabilities
-- Stop deployment if critical vulnerabilities are detected
+- Prevent deployment if critical vulnerabilities are detected

 ---